Notice of Pre-AIA or AIA Status

 the nodes at ends of the pruned branches providing decision results based on majorities of previous decision results made at the intermediate nodes before the two or more branches have been pruned ((Vinayagasundaram Pg.
 3) “Let us consider a node 'n' where a change in concept is detected.
 One solution to handle this concept change is to replace this node with a leaf predicting the most common class in node's sufficient statistics”, a leaf is an output node, the statistically most common class at a node corresponds to a decision result based on a majority of decision results)

-At the time of filing, one of ordinary skill in the art would have motivation to combine the method jointly taught by Huang, Vinayagasundaram, and Barddal for the parent claim of claim 17, claim 16.
+At the time of filing, one of ordinary skill in the art would have motivation to combine the method jointly taught by Huang, Vinayagasundaram, Barddal, and Gama for the parent claim of claim 17, claim 16.
 No new embodiments are introduced, so the reason to combine is the same as for the parent claim.

 Regarding claim 18,